-Karen Barr, Penn State Beaver instructor in business, didn’t always know what she wanted to do as a career.
+Karen Barr, Penn State Beaver senior instructor in business, didn’t always know what she wanted to do as a career.

 She worked for a few years as a nurse before returning to school to receive her master’s degree in corporate finance.

 While raising her two children, Barr took a part-time nursing job at the University of Pittsburgh Medical Center and began teaching business part time.